cylc/cylc-doc/src/tutorial/runtime/configuration-consolidation/index.rst

    In the last section we wrote out the following code in the :cylc:conf:`flow.cylc` file:

-.. slide:: Weather Forecasting Suite
+.. slide:: Weather Forecasting Workflow
    :level: 2
    :inline-contents: True